jakimoski/products-filter/README.md

 # Bikes products page

+## About

-Bikes products page is a is a product page for products(bikes) with multiple filters.
-This project is part of the weekly challenges from Brainster Front-End Academy.
+Bikes Products Page is a React-based product page designed for showcasing bikes-products.
+It features multiple filters to help users easily find the products they are looking for.
+This project demonstrates the use of React for building dynamic and interactive web applications and it is part of the weekly challenges from [Brainster](https://brainster.co/ "Brainster") Front-End Academy.

+## Features

+- Responsive Header
+  - Logo
+  - Navigation with links
+  - Action icons for cart and search
+- Filter for Products
+  - Show All
+  - Filter by gender
+  - Filter by Brand
+- Products list
+  - List of filtered products cards with displayed image, name and price
+- Responsive Footer
+  - Social icons
+  - Links

 ## Demo